Angolan Portuguese

 Angolan Portuguese (português de Angola) is a group of dialects and accents of Portuguese used in Angola.
-In 2005 it was used there by 60% of the population, including by 20% as their first language.
+In 2005, it was spoken by 60% of the country's population, including by 20% as their first language.
 The 2016 CIA World Fact Book reports that 12.3 million, or 47% of the population, speaks Portuguese as their first language.

 However, many parents raise their children to speak only Portuguese.
 The 2014 census found that 71% speak Portuguese at home, many of them alongside a Bantu language, breaking down to 85% in urban areas and 49% in rural areas.

 There are different stages of Portuguese in Angola in a similar manner to other Portuguese-speaking African countries.
 Some closely approximate Standard Portuguese pronunciation and are associated with the upper class and younger generations of urban background.
 Angola is the country with the second-highest number of Portuguese speakers, behind only Brazil.